 Prompt 4 - Describe how you have taken advantage of a significant educational opportunity or worked to overcome an educational barrier you have faced.

 Ever since I took a computer science class in school, I fell in love with it.
 It was mind blowing to learn that the fancy mobile apps in my smartphone and the games that I played on my computer and PS4 were a result of lines of codes.
 Not only that, these codes would also result in something that made our lives more convenient and entertaining.
-This motivates me to want to be a part of these lines of code makers.
+This motivated me to want to be a part of these lines of code makers.

 The problem, however, is that the school curriculum only teaches the fundamentals to computer science.
-Eager to learn more, I researched for different ways so that I could increase my knowledge and gain experience in programming.
+Eager to learn more, I researched for different ways to increase my knowledge and gain experience in programming.

-After ample research, I found out that there are some companies in Jakarta that accept high school students as programmer-interns.
-Therefore, I applied for one, prepared the programming-type interview that’s usually tested for this kind of position, and, fortunately, got accepted to Multi Graha Mas as an IT intern.
-Here is where I feel like the basics learned in school make sense because I can actually see the outcome of my programming efforts put to use.
+After ample research, I found some companies in Jakarta that accept high school students as programmer-interns.
+Therefore, I applied to one, prepared the programming-type interview that’s usually tested for this kind of position, and, fortunately, got accepted to Multi Graha Mas as an IT intern.
+Here I felt like the basics learned in school make sense because I can actually see the outcome of my programming efforts put to use.
 With my basic knowledge as a student, I assisted in the making and managing of the database in the company using SQL.
 In addition, I also helped out with setting up computers with the help of my peers.

-Although the internship was helpful for me to gain experience, I thought that there was a part of computer science I hardly touched which was data science.
+Although the internship was helpful for me to gain experience, there was a part of computer science I hardly touched, which was data science.
 I thought that knowing the different parts of a field may help me gain more understanding of the field.
 So I took a three weekend Data Science Bootcamp program.
 I learnt the basics of data science there and created a project on bank marketing strategy.

-There is a saying that goes, “opportunity never knock twice” so I am glad that I took the opportunities to learn and experience different parts of computer science.
+There is a saying that goes, “opportunity never knocks twice”.
+I am glad that I took the opportunities to learn and experience different parts of computer science.
 It gave me the advantage over most people due to the work experience.
-In addition, I learnt that by being proactive and resourceful could increase my chance of getting opportunities to enhance my learning.
+In addition, I learnt that by being proactive and resourceful could increase my chance of getting opportunities to enhance my learning.Hi David:

+I think that your essay is nearly polished.

+I would revisit the conclusion and be clear of what you want to convey there.
+I suggest structuring it as follows:

+Opportunity never knocks twice

+Being proactive and resourceful increases opportunities

+Opportunities like the work experience give you advantage (explain what advantage)

+All the best!